New 2000 Shake Down and Sort

 Still to do: Centreboard break adjustment.
 This needs adjusting whilst on the water.
 Our centreboard just comes straight up at the moment, so it was a good job we had the elastic to hold it down.
 Apparently you pull the board up lots for downwind until you are planing hard.
 Its not for balance, but reduces drag.
 I just need to remember to take a long screwdriver on the water this weekend.

 We are certainly looking forward to seeing the 2:1 jib sheets to be adopted.
 I always call the jib my coarse power control and my mainsail, the fine power control.
 So my crews have to work hard in strong winds to keep the boat on its feet by letting the jib sheet out in the gusts.
 The helm has to not steer to this new eased jib, but keep feathering as the gust is allowed to pass the slot before re trimming the jib.
-I wrote a good article with some videos on this technique.
-Its worth a read.
+See also this blog article.